-Schools are Required to Submit State Final Program Information Online
+Online State Final Program Information

-Coach or Athletic Director:
+Head Coach and Athletic Director:

-As your team gets close to qualifying for the State Final tournament, you will be required to complete the State Qualifier Data form online.
+As your Girls Soccer team moves closer to qualifying for the State Final tournament, you will be required to complete the State Qualifier Data Form online.
 This form provides the IHSA with most of the information printed in the State Final souvenir program.
-You are required to provide this information once you have qualified for the Boys Soccer Super-Sectional tournament.
+You are required to provide this information once you have qualified for the Girls Soccer Super-Sectional tournament.